Does Crazy Rich Asian help to promote Singapore? (courtesy of Crazy Rich Asians movie)

 To make the above work, it is critical to position a destination correctly against an entire army of competing places.

-What are the unique qualities that can differentiate your place from other places under the Sun?
+What are the unique qualities that can differentiate your place from any other places under the Sun?
 How does it compare when measured against different variables?

 My favourite way to do this is to employ a perceptual map.
 See if you agree with the example by the Scottish government below placing various locations in the US, Poland, Germany and China.